 If you have an emergency, you should call 911 or go to the nearest hospital emergency room right away.
-If you need advice, call your primary care provider or 24-hour Nurse HelpLine 7 days a week at 800-600-4441 (TTY 711).
+If you need advice, call your primary care provider or 24-hour Nurse HelpLine seven days a week at 800-600-4441 (TTY 711).

-For urgent care (see the What is urgent medical care? section of this handbook), you should call your primary care provider, even on nights and weekends.
+For urgent care (see the What is urgent medical care? section of this handbook), you should call your primary care provider even on nights and weekends.
 Your primary care provider will tell you what to do.
 Call us to find an urgent care clinic near you.
-Or call 24-hour Nurse HelpLine at 800-600-4441 (TTY 711) for advice anytime, day or night.
+Or call 24-hour Nurse HelpLine seven days a week at 800-600-4441 (TTY 711) for advice any time, day or night.